Mihaii2/Trader_Companion/readme.md

 # Stock Filtering Application

-A Django-based web application with a Flask microservice for filtering and analyzing stocks.
+A Django-based backend-1 application with a Flask microservice for filtering and analyzing stocks.

 ## Project Structure